pulumi/docs/content/docs/intro/concepts/programming-model.md

     .Apply(t => `Server=tcp:${t.Item1}.database.windows.net;initial catalog=${t.Item2}...`);
 ```

-Notice that `all` works by itself returning an output that represents the combination of all of the input outputs, so that within the callback, the raw values are available inside of [a tuple](https://en.wikipedia.org/wiki/Tuple).
+Notice that {{< pulumi-all >}} works by itself returning an output that represents the combination of all of the input outputs, so that within the callback, the raw values are available inside of [a tuple](https://en.wikipedia.org/wiki/Tuple).

 ##### Accessing Properties of an Output {#lifting}

-If you just need to access a property off of an `Output` value, in order to pass in that property to another `Resource`, you can often just directly access it.
+If you just need to access a property off of an {{< pulumi-output >}} value, in order to pass in that property to another `Resource`, you can often just directly access it.

 For example, if you need to read a domain record from an ACM certificates, that requires drilling into a resource's property value.
-Because that value is an output, we would normally need to use `apply`:
+Because that value is an output, we would normally need to use {{< pulumi-apply >}}:

 {{< langchoose csharp >}}